 Increased Student Persistence

-We are working on two dashboards in Tableau: One for faculty participation by section, and one with aggregate student outcomes.
-We will announce when these are ready to our campus partners.
+We have two dashboards in Tableau: One for faculty participation by section, and one with aggregate student outcomes.
+Please contact our office at [email protected] for access.